 Normally, not having a working cell phone wouldn’t bother me that much.
 However given my seemingly constant unease around many of the local men, it definitely bothered me.

-Did I dislike Bali?
+Did I hate Bali?
 No, but my frustrations with the parts listed above didn’t allow me to love my time there as much as I thought I would.
 Perhaps I’m to blame; maybe I didn’t do enough research or plan well enough ahead.
 Maybe I should have budgeted more, or not spent as much time on the island.

 Pin me for later!